Research Team

 Dr. Vianelli holds a PhD in Politics and International Studies, and he has an extensive experience in the field of asylum reception and procedure, which he acquired through scientific research, work experiences and voluntary work.
 His research cuts across political geography, politics and anthropology, and focuses on the failure of the EU attempts to govern asylum seekers through the Common European Asylum System.
 In the ASYFAIR research project, he was responsible for research conducted in Italy.

-Since leaving ASYFAIR Lorenzo is working as a Postdoctoral Researcher at the Department of Geography and Spatial Planning of the University of Luxembourg.
-He is the principal investigator of the CONDISOBS project, funded by a H2020 Marie Skłodowska-Curie Individual Fellowship
+Since leaving ASYFAIR Lorenzo was working as a Postdoctoral Researcher at the Department of Geography and Spatial Planning of the University of Luxembourg.
+He was the principal investigator of the CONDISOBS project, funded by a H2020 Marie Skłodowska-Curie Individual Fellowship, and has since moved on to the University of Bologna, working as a Junior Assistant Professor in political geography, and critical border and migration studies.

 RESEARCH ASSISTANT